Updated 1/1/2019

 It is my opinion that climate change is one of the largest threats to our species that we will know in our lifetime.
-Despite the general apathy the general public feels, the overwhelming majority of experts in the field agree that anthropogenic (man-made) climate change is real and poses risk to all of us.
+Despite the general apathy the general public feels, the overwhelming majority of experts in the field agree that anthropogenic (man-made) climate change is real and poses a risk to all of us.

 Since there is a sizable minority of Americans that are in denial about the existence of man-made climate change, I’ve decided to focus today’s article on refuting a few of the more common misconceptions and conspiracy theories.